 By March 1st, the candidate's Thesis Director must submit to the DMin Director the Request for a DMin Thesis Examining Committee form with names of suggested examiners.
 This form can be found on the TST website.
-By the date stipulated on the TST website, the student must submit 5 unbound copies of the thesis to the GCTS Office.
+Following §1.5.8, the thesis cannot be submitted until the DMin Thesis Examining Committee is formed and approved by the Academic Committee of the CSM.
+Once approved, the student may submit their thesis to the GCTS Office by the deadline stipulated on the TST website (see §4.10.2).